dagmawigezahegn/STIMS/docs/SYSTEM_OVERVIEW.md

+---

-# SYSTEM_OVERVIEW
+# System Overview

-## Introduction
+## 🌟 Introduction

 The **Student Information Management System (STIMS)** is a comprehensive platform designed to manage student, teacher, and course-related data efficiently.
-It provides a modular and scalable architecture, ensuring clear separation of concerns and ease of maintenance.
+It provides a **modular and scalable architecture**, ensuring clear separation of concerns and ease of maintenance.
 The system is built using **JavaFX** for the user interface and **MySQL** for database management.
 STIMS is tailored for educational institutions to streamline administrative tasks, academic record management, and reporting.

 ---

-## Key Features
+## ✨ Key Features

 STIMS offers the following key features:

 1. **User Management**: